Niapoll/zoxidify/README.md

 ## Add Your Own Editors

-By default, **Zoxidify** uses the built-in editors specified in `ZOXIDIFY_DEFAULT_EDITORS`.
+By default, **Zoxidify** uses the built-in editors specified in `ZOXIDIFY_EDITORS`.
 You can override this with your own editors by defining `ZOXIDIFY_EDITORS` in your ZSH configuration file.